Marchabar/Parchis-Oca-Games/README.md

 [![SonarCloud](https://sonarcloud.io/images/project_badges/sonarcloud-black.svg)](https://sonarcloud.io/summary/new_code?id=Marchabar_spring-mvc-ParchisOca)

 Parchis Oca Games is a website that allows users to play the classic board games Oca and Parchis online with their friends or random opponents.
-It is a group project made for the subject Procesamiento de Software y Gestion I taking into account MVC design pattern.
+It is a group project made for the subject Diseño y Pruebas I taking into account MVC design pattern.

 It was made using Spring Boot, Maven, H2 SQL Database, Lombok, JSTL for JSP, Tomcat Embed Jasper, Bootstrap, jQuery and AssertJ Core.